sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 8/09/2022 15:42 PT_
+_Updated 8/10/2022 18:07 PT_

-The team is working on v7.17. iOS has passed regression and app store review.
-Android is ready for regression.
-ETA for the release is now Thursday, August 11th.
+v7.17 is ready for release on iOS and Android.
+We'll push buttons tomorrow morning.
+The team is now working on v7.18.

 ***